-Varicose vein treaments fall into 2 categories: closing the vein or removing them all together.
-These options may be recommended by a doctor based on the severity of your pain, whether you have skin problems, or whether there are blood clots present.
-Some people simply choose treatment because of the aesthetic.
+Varicose vein treatments fall into two categories: closing the veins or removing them altogether.
+These options may be recommended by a vein doctor based on the severity of your pain, whether you have skin problems, or whether there are blood clots present.
+Some people simply choose treatment because of their aesthetic.

-Trеаtmеnt fоr ѕріdеr vеіns is simple, ѕаfе and еffесtіvе.
-It’s important to remember that a comprehensive vein evaluation is important prior to treating spider veins.
-This is particularly true if you have had prior unsuccessful treatments.
-The best cosmetic results are seen with addressing both the aesthetics and underlying issue.
+Treatment for ѕріdеr vеіns is simple, ѕаfе and еffесtіvе.
+It’s important to remember that a comprehensive vein evaluation is necessary prior to treating spider veins.
+This is particularly true if you have had prior treatments.
+The best cosmetic results are seen when addressing both the aesthetics and any underlying issues.

-Your doctor will advice the best procedure based on your age and overall health, the extent of varicose vein damage, your goals, and your symptoms.
+Your doctor will recommend the best procedure based on your age, overall health, the extent of varicose vein damage, your goals and your symptoms.

-Princeton Vascular Centers will diagnose, treat, and monitor your recovery.
+The Princeton Vascular Center will carefully diagnose your problem, perform cutting-edge and minimally-invasive vein treatments and monitor your recovery.
 Check out what our patients say about us — spoiler alert: it’s all great and we are very proud!